 FitSM is an international standard developed by FedSM project as a lightweight IT service management to support organisations and distributed organisations assisting them in defining service management processes and responsibilities in order to provide value to their customers.
 This is done through defining a set of requirements, general principles that encompass subsequent processes in order for Services Providers to comply with their customer’s expectation for quality, guaranty and value.

-During FedSM project lifetime EGI.eu and its partners gathered experience in IT service management and developed processes and procedures will be applied to software being produced by the EGI-Engage project.
-After FedSM project maintenance and support of the standard will be taken over by IT Education Management Organization what will ensure that chose standard is sustainable solution.
+During FedSM project lifetime, EGI.eu and its partners gathered experience in IT service management and developed processes and procedures that will be applied to software being produced by the EGI-Engage project.
+After FedSM project, maintenance and support of the standard will be taken over by IT Education Management Organization that will ensure that chose standard is sustainable solution.

 The development activities within the project will augment capabilities of existing open source software.
 The resulting software code, tools and interfaces developed as part of the EGI-Engage vision will be released as open source code and the full access will be provided via publicly available source code repositories such as GitHub, SourceForge, Subversion (SVN), Concurrent Version System (CVS) etc.